 Option one, for placing the merge call-to-action in the user settings page by the help of a pop-up.

-Desktop version of the same Merge account CTA card that is nested within the user settings.
+Desktop version of the option 2 Merge account CTA card that is nested within the user settings.

 2. Signing-in and merge confirmation